telmogoncalves/codestack-data/README.md

    > For `stack`, check [SimpleIcons](https://simpleicons.org) for the correct name, it needs to match the name on **SimpleIcons**, it's case sensitive.
 1. Raise a Pull Request with the title `Adding @<YOUR HANDLER>`, we'll review it ASAP
 1. Application takes ~5 minutes to update, be patient 🙂

+---

+# Suggestions

+- Reach out to [@telmo](https://twitter.com/telmo) on Twitter with any suggestions you might have.